10zane10/blist/README.md

 # blist

-A simple shell script to conveniently play music and playlists from the command line in mplayer.
-Blist is expected to never exceed 500 lines of code.
+A simple shell script to conveniently play music and playlists from the command line (with mplayer).
+Blist is never expected to exceed 500 lines of code.

 ## Installation